byamashiro/Python_Projects/README.md

   - [ ] fname : payload
   - [ ] datetime : payload
   - [ ] subplot with all preceding plots
+  - [x] Make Hammer projection for latitude and longitude values (8/10/2017)
+    - [x] Make points for the coordinates in the datafile (8/10/2017)
+  - [ ] Create a flight trajectory from cityin to cityout

 # Current Errors and Pressing Tasks

+### Cityin and Cityout data columns
+- Add cities that have international airports.
+As the toip and fmip, there will be a pair of two cities.
+Eventually plots will be generated with trajectories from the cityin to cityout.

 ### Corruption errors when parsing full dataframe
 - When using the corruption for the full dataframe, the day of year and some unix_time timestamps do not correlate with the respective datetime index.